txje/Unicycler/README.md

   --min_len MIN_LEN                     Minimum alignment length (bp) - exclude alignments shorter than this length --keep_bad                            Include alignments in the results even if they are below the low score threshold (default: low-scoring alignments are discarded)
-  --allowed_overlap ALLOWED_OVERLAP     Allow this much overlap between alignments in a single read
+  --allowed_overlap ALLOWED_OVERLAP     Allow this much overlap between alignments in a single read --kmer KMER                           K-mer size used for seeding alignments
 ```